 Temporary side effects after the injections may include swelling and pain.
 However, since we prepare the PRP from your blood, the protocol is thought to have a very low risk of adverse effects like an allergic reaction.

-No, PRP and stem cells are not the same.
-PRP utilizes platelets found in the blood.
-Stem cells can become specialized cells and are gathered from sources like umbilical cord blood, fat, and bone marrow.
-However, both PRP and stem cells are used in regenerative medicine.
+No, PRP and mesenchymal cells are not the same.
+PRP utilizes platelets found in the blood. mesenchymal cells can become specialized cells and are gathered from sources like umbilical cord blood, fat, and bone marrow.
+However, both PRP and mesenchymal cells are used in regenerative medicine.

 No, Medicare does not cover PRP for orthopedic conditions.
 Medicare will only cover PRP if used for certain diabetic wounds on patients that meet certain criteria.